jlongua/plan9-dns/abusive-ips.md

 ss -at '( dport = :853 or sport = :853 )' | grep -Eo '([0-9]{1,3}\.[0-9]{1,3}\.[0-9]{1,3}\.[0-9]{1,3})' | cut -d '.' -f 1-3 | sort | uniq -c | sort
 ss -at '( dport = :8443 or sport = :8443 )' | grep -Eo '([0-9]{1,3}\.[0-9]{1,3}\.[0-9]{1,3}\.[0-9]{1,3})' | cut -d '.' -f 1-3 | sort | uniq -c | sort
 ```

+something to remember is that what ever service you are using, DNS, VPN...\
+the administrator can always see what ip's are connected at that moment in time, even if no logs are kept.